kimpenn/VisCello/README.md

              featureData = new("AnnotatedDataFrame", data = fmeta))
 ```

-**Note future versions of VisCello will likely switch to using SingleCellExperiment object instead of ExpressionSet, but will be backward compatible.**

 ## Prepare Cello object

 `Cello` object allows embedding of multiple dimension reduction results for different subsets of cells.
 This allows "zoom-in" analysis on subset of cells as well as differential expression analysis on locally defined clusters.
 The basic structure of `Cello` is as follows: